Top Pick: Moen 26112SRN Engage Magnetix | $50 | Amazon

 To start, our bathroom was seriously lacking wall tile.
 As a solution, we started shopping for self-adhesive wall wallpaper.
 We recommend hitting the Smart Tiles store on Amazon.
 The brand has a host of options from square to rectangular tiles and in a wide variety of colors.
 You can even use them for a backsplash behind your stovetop.

-A second issue was that our backdoors didn’t have privacy window films and the wall between our backyard and the street was incredibly short.
-So, we decided to apply those films ourselves.
-This option will easily frost your glass in your bathroom, kitchen, or back entryway.
+A second issue was that our backdoors didn’t have privacy window films, and it was really easy for pedestrians to look into our home.
+So, rather than call our landlord, we decided to apply those films ourselves.
+This option will easily frost your glass in either your bathroom, kitchen, or back entryway.
 It even has heat control and glare blocking functions.

-Next, my wife loves keeping the door open while she’s cooking, but she doesn’t love the bugs that can come inside in the process.
+Next, my wife loves keeping the door open while she’s cooking to ensure that the kitchen doesn’t get too hot.
+However, she does not love the bugs that can come inside in the process.
 So, we opted for a magnetic screen door, so we can filter the hot air out and keep the bugs out at the same time.

 Lastly, my biggest pet peeve is white blinds against white walls.
 Not only does a ton of sunlight leak through the windows, but it really drains your space’s color palette.
 However, we discovered that you can easily put up a spring tension curtain rod and decorate it with your curtain of choice.
 You can even use blackout curtains that block sunlight and insulate your bedroom against summer heat and winter chill.

 This story was originally published by Whitson Gordon on 01/29/2021 and updated with new information by Juliana Clark on 07/22/2021.